-Close enough to Hikkaduwa town to still be part of the action, but far enough away to imbue a sense of serenity, Roman Beach is a stylish six-bedroom boutique ideal for couples.
+Close enough to Hikkaduwa town to still be part of the action, but far enough away to imbue a sense of serenity, Roman Beach Hotel is a stylish six-bedroom boutique ideal for couples.
 Too shy to share everything with your other half?
 You might want to pull down the blinds on your bathroom’s glass walls.
 The hotel backs on to Narigama Beach, and the palm-fringed pool overlooks the waves.

 The brainchild of Vinod Jayasinghe – who trained with renowned Sri Lankan architect Geoffrey Bawa – Riff Hikkaduwa is a showstopper: think clean lines, muted greige fabrics and rich, hardwood furniture.
 You can flit back and forth between the infinity pool and white sandy beach to your heart’s content, before toasting your great taste in hotels at the expansive rooftop bar.